Developer Guide

 - Using the

-returns the filtered list of modules with titles matching to any of thekeywords
+FilteredList<Module>#setPredicatereturns the filtered list of modules with titles matching to any of thekeywordsas aCommandResult.

 3.3 Delete Feature